 10 Muscle Gaining myths BUSTED.

-#1 Lifting heavy weights make us bulky:
+#1 Lifting HEAVY WEIGHTS make us BULKY:

 No!
 Lifting weights helps to hypertrophy muscles.
-A hypertrophied muscle is larger.
-Compared to fat, skeletal muscle tissue is very compact and dense.
+A hypertrophied muscle is more significant in size.
+Compared to fat, skeletal muscle tissue is compact and dense.
 On the other hand, fat is like fluff and will wobble and jiggle.
-One pound of fat occupies a lot of space as compared to one pound of muscle.
-Read more on the difference between fat and muscle here: What is the difference between Fat and Muscle?
+One pound of fat occupies much space compared to one pound of muscle.

-Hence, a muscular person appears to be compact and dense while an obese person appears to be bulky and heavy.
-Also, more muscle means a higher basal metabolic rate (BMR) which means a higher potential of burning fat.
-Read more on muscle gaining here: How, When & Why do MUSCLES grow?
+Hence, a muscular person appears to be compact and dense, while an obese person seems to be bulky and heavy.
+Also, more muscle means a higher basal metabolic rate (BMR), meaning a higher potential of burning fat.

-#2 Cardio workouts reduce muscle size:
+#2 CARDIO workouts REDUCE MUSCLE size:

-This is a classic myth.
-Muscles can not think.
+No!
+Muscles cannot think.
 Muscles only know to contract and lengthen.
-If there is a change in the way we exercise, our body takes time to learn new forms and techniques.
-The learning process is time-consuming and there is more challenge to the central nervous system to master the technique(s) with very little challenge to the participating muscle groups.
-Thus, it results in a waste of time.
+If there is a change in how we exercise, our body takes some time to learn the new form and technique.
+The learning process is time-consuming.
+There is more challenge to the central nervous system to master the form and technique with a minimal challenge to the participating muscle groups.
+Thus, it results in a waste of time without any gains.

 The higher the muscle we carry on our body, the higher is our basal metabolic rate (BMR).
 The higher the BMR, the higher is our fat-burning potential.
 The exercises that we do for muscle gain are the same exercises that help with fat loss and vice versa.
-No exercise is done exclusively for muscle gain or only for fat loss.
-Read more on fat burning: 5 tips for guaranteed FAT BURN.
+No workout is done exclusively for muscle gain or only for fat loss.

 Verdict: Muscle gaining leads to fat burning.

 Weight loss can occur due to fat loss or muscle loss.
 Similarly, weight gain can occur due to muscle gain or fat gain.
-As fitness enthusiasts, we are interested in weight loss occurring from fat loss rather than weight loss occurring from muscle loss.
-Read more on weight loss vs. fat loss here: The difference between Weight Loss and Fat Loss.
+As fitness enthusiasts, we are interested in weight loss arising from fat loss rather than weight loss occurring from muscle loss.

 Muscle gain may or may not result in weight gain.
 Here is a quick example:

-Tom weighs 100kg and has a 55% (55kg) fat.
-At 6 feet tall, Tom appears obese, bulky, wobbly and unfit.
+Tom weighs 100kg and has 55% (55kg) fat.
+At 6 feet tall, Tom appears obese, bulky and unfit.